-Mitigating the risk of natural and man-made disasters is every day business for the world’s largest re-insurance broker.
-Learn how their AdvantagePoint Web GIS solution provides real-time data feeds and spatial analysis to insurance companies all around the world so they can ensure long-term continuity for customers in the face of catastrophic loss.
+Mitigating the risk of natural and man-made disasters is every day business for one of the world’s largest re-insurance brokers.
+Learn how their GC AdvantagePoint® Web GIS solution provides real-time data feeds and spatial analysis to insurance companies all around the world so they can ensure long-term continuity for customers in the face of catastrophic loss.

 Civic Responsibility - Changing Our Approach

 City of New Orleans - Lamar Gardere, Greg Hymel & James Raasch

 Enabling smarter communities in New Orleans requires engaging citizens in two-way conversations to create understanding, action, social cohesion, and civic responsibility.
 By delivering apps that are fun, informative, and valuable, the City creates new partnerships with citizens and helps create smarter, more resilient communities.